 Please see the Sidcup Regeneration FAQ's under related downloads to view common questions and answers on this scheme.

-The general street environment for the central section of Sidcup High Street (Station Road to Church Road) is to receive a major uplift, which is aimed at resolving concerns over bus stop positions, improving pedestrian crossing facilities, and enhancing the overall street environment by reducing clutter, planting trees, and providing local places to sit/enjoy the town centre and hold occasional markets/events.
-The busy pedestrian route along Nisbett Walk will be repaved, with better access being provided to/from the superstore car park, and a more pedestrian-friendly paved area at its connection with the high street.
-Although not within this central section, adjustments are to be made to the entrance to the Main Road Car Park at Elm Parade, to ease pedestrian access to/from this car park, with steps being provided to allow pedestrians a more direct route.
-The design has been developed in co-ordination with the Council's appointed design consultants working on a Sidcup Design and Identity Guide project for the wider town centre retail environment.
+The general street environment for the central section of Sidcup High Street (Station Road to Church Road) needed to receive a major uplift, aimed at resolving concerns over bus stop positions, improving pedestrian crossing facilities, and enhancing the overall street environment by reducing clutter, planting trees, and providing local places to sit/enjoy the town centre and hold occasional markets/events.
+The busy pedestrian route along Nisbett Walk was repaved, with better access being provided to/from the superstore car park, and a more pedestrian-friendly paved area at its connection with the high street.
+The design was developed in co-ordination with the Council's appointed design consultants working on a Sidcup Design and Identity Guide project for the wider town centre retail environment.

 An information leaflet was distributed to the businesses and residents of the area, to show them the design and outline some of the key elements.
-A copy of the information leaflet and plan of the design for this central section is available under related downloads.
+A copy of the information leaflet and plan of the design for this central section is available as a PDF under related downloads.

-The improvements are being be funded by both Transport for London (TfL) and the Greater London Authority (GLA), with funding currently available for this central section (Station Road to Church Road), including short sections of the side routes leading to it.
+The improvements were funded by both Transport for London (TfL) and the Greater London Authority (GLA).
 As further funding becomes available, other areas of the high street may be developed and introduced.

-Other initiatives are in progress for the town centre, which include the Outer London Fund (Round 2) project by the GLA aimed at helping increase the vibrancy and growth of high street places across London.
-Together with this Outer London Fund and Council funding, it provides Sidcup with £1.8m of investment over the two year period to March 2014.
+Other initiatives were progressed for the town centre, which included the Outer London Fund (Round 2) project by the GLA aimed at helping increase the vibrancy and growth of high street places across London.
+Together with this Outer London Fund and Council funding, it provided Sidcup with £1.8m of investment over the two year period to March 2014.
 Part of this has gone towards the In Store for Sidcup package of projects to transform Sidcup High Street.
-It includes the Street Design and Identity Guide to achieve a consistent approach to the design of streets and shop fronts, as well as grants and help/advice for businesses.
+It included the Street Design and Identity Guide to achieve a consistent approach to the design of streets and shop fronts, as well as grants and help/advice for businesses.

 Programme of works and temporary traffic controls